Go in-depth with top sound artists and creative teams to find out how they bring films to life.

 Bryan Ferry and Roxy Music in Dolby Atmos® - Reimagining the…

 Bob Clearmountain and Rhett Davies, legends in the world of music recording, production, and engineering, join guest host Ben Givarz to delve into the process of transforming Roxy Music's iconic album Avalon and Bryan Ferry's platinum record Boys and Girls into Dolby Atmos®.
-This interview is part of our new series, Reimagining the Classics.
+Avalon is nominated for a 2025 Grammy for Best Immersive Audio Album.
 You can listen to these and many other classic and contemporary albums in Dolby Atmos, on enabled streaming services.

 The Emmy-nominated sound work of Ripley